 - The fields are technically wheelchair and pushchair friendly as there are mown grass paths around the edges, but they are on a slope so some people may struggle.

 Cotswold Lavender is less than a mile from the village of Snowshill, so it’s easy to combine a visit to both.
 Take a wander around Snowshill’s pretty streets and St Barnabas Church.
-Explore the eccentric collections at Snowshill Manor, a 16th-century house which was gifted to the National Trust by Charles Paget Wade along with over 202,000 objects which he’d collected over his lifetime.
+And explore the eccentric collections at Snowshill Manor, a 16th-century house which was gifted to the National Trust by Charles Paget Wade along with over 20,000 objects he’d collected over his lifetime.

-Soak up the sun in the beer garden at the Snowshill Arms.
-Or hike the 6-mile Stanton, Snowshill and the Edge Cotswold Way circular walk for stunning views across the Severn Vale.
-It’s also only a 10-minute drive from the lavender fields to Broadway with its shops, restaurants, design museum and hilltop tower.
-Or 20 minutes’ drive to Winchcombe and the historic Sudeley Castle.
+Or hike the 6-mile Stanton, Snowshill and the Edge Cotswold Way circular walk, which visits a series of pretty villages and has stunning views across the Severn Vale.
+It’s also only a 10-minute drive from the lavender fields to Broadway with its shops, restaurants, museums and hilltop tower.
+Or within 20 minutes drive you can be in Winchcombe and visit the historic Sudeley Castle.

 And if you’re a real flower field fan, you could combine a trip to the lavender fields with a visit to the Cotswold Confetti Fields, 15 miles away near Pershore, which are open in early July.